Around 8 million more people moved to the Gulf and Atlantic coasts in recent decades, according to the U.S. Census Bureau.

 Avoid plumbing backups by installing check valves.
 And, when a storm is headed your way, bring in trash cans, patio umbrellas or other objects that could become dangerous projectiles in hurricane-strength winds.

 4. Beware flooding

 If you’re in a flood zone, make sure you have adequate coverage.
-Standard home insurance does not cover flooding, and you’ll need flood insurance.
+Standard home insurance does not cover flooding, so you’ll need a separate flood insurance policy.